 By Reishi Strauss, B. Sc. in Herbal Sciences

-In one study, patients with anxiety and depression were given 2 grams of Lion's Mane mushroom per day.
-The study concluded that Lion’s Mane has the possibility to increase feelings of well-being and decrease feelings of anxiety and depression (6).
+This beautiful, icicle-like white mushroom has gained popularity for its benefits on the brain and central nervous system, reported to improve cognitive function and memory.
+Some studies have shown it contains the constituents hericenones and erinacines which stimulate Nerve Growth Factor, or NGF, which can be effective in helping the brain form new neural pathways (1).
+In another study, patients with anxiety and depression were given 2 grams of Lion's Mane mushroom per day.
+The study concluded that Lion’s Mane has the possibility to increase feelings of well-being and decrease feelings of anxiety and depression (2).